openstack/placement/doc/source/contributor/contributing.rst

   case basis.
 See the `stein schedule`_ for an example schedule.

-* Work items that are described in a spec should be reflected as tasks created on the originating story.
-Update the story with additional tasks as they are discovered.
+* Work items that are described in a spec should be reflected as tasks created on the originating launchpad bug.
+Update the bug with additional tasks as they are discovered.
 Most new tasks will not require updating the spec.

 * If, when developing a feature, the implementation significantly diverges from the spec, the spec should be updated to reflect the new reality.
 This should